Sócrates Quintana: International career

+Athletic career

+In addition to football, Quintana also stood out in athletic events, being considered the second Spanish record holder in the 800 metres run, which he set as a member of the Sociedad Gimnástica on 6 April 1914, when he broke the previous record set by Francisco Cruzate in 1900.
+He also held the national record in the 110-meter hurdles.

 Artistic career

 In 1919, he applied to the Board for the Expansion of Scientific Studies and Research for a pension that would allow him to improve his training and travel abroad, which was granted to him in 1921, allowing him to travel for a year in France, Great Britain, Germany and Italy.
-On his return to Spain, he focuses on poster design, painting and xylography, a technique he had learned during his stay in London, and he also begins to collaborate as an illustrator in the Revista de Occidente.
+On his return to Spain, he focused on poster design, painting, and xylography, a technique he had learned during his stay in London, and he also began to collaborate as an illustrator in the Revista de Occidente.
 He came to illustrate hundreds of books throughout his life, most using photogravure and lithography techniques.
 He spent the years of the Civil War separated from his family and due to his work in the Ministry of Finance of the Government of the Republic, he was transferred to Valencia, Tarragona and Barcelona.

 In subsequent decades, he presented his works in a large number of exhibitions, both individual and collective, achieving critical acclaim.
 A recognition that translates into numerous awards, among which the Drawing Prize of the National Painting Contest and several awards at the National Exhibition of Fine Arts stand out.

-Quintana died on 28 February 1984 in Madrid at the age of 93.
+Quintana died in Madrid on 28 February 1984, at the age of 93.
 His last exhibition was held just a few days before his death, in his hometown of Mieres.
 Many of his paintings are preserved in Spanish museums and in the Ateneo de Madrid.